Community Programs and Special Initiatives

 Mental Health Care for Victims of Crime

-In 2018, ASCC received a 2-year grant from the Governor’s Crime Commission to provide accessible mental health care for crime victims who are underinsured or uninsured, including victims of domestic violence and sexual assault.
+Since 2015, ASCC has received funding from the North Carolina Governor’s Crime Commission to provide accessible mental health care for crime victims who are underinsured or uninsured, including victims of domestic violence and sexual assault.
 ASCC is grateful to be able to provide this crucial service to the WNC community.

 Safety Net Provider Network